scuzzydude/asimov/asimov.md

 "As I understand it, he was just accused of some cheating and theft, no violence.
 He could have waited a few years."

 "Wouldn't make no difference," Joe said.
 "The thing that got the Rangers in the first place, I don't know if you heard, was the widow of a Ranger named Walker.
 Your father stopped by and she fed him after he chopped some wood.
 He got up to some tricks after dinner, and there was a scuffle and some words I won't repeat, and your father got hold of their rifle and loaded up the widow's mule with their stores and took off.
-That oldest boy, well, when the Rangers came out and heard the story, they took that boy with him and trained him up.
+That oldest boy, well, when the Rangers came out and heard the story, they took that boy with them and trained him up.
 He's like a major big ass in the Rangers now, Cordell I think his name is.
 You should be scared.
 Boy, word gets back up to Austin you sniffing around down here, he bound to come after you instead of your daddy.
 It's his mother got the insult. *Los Diablos Tejanos* not going to forget about that."

 They worked their way along the wall for another hour, until the buildup of smoke got to be too much.
 They went back to the gulley.

 "You say my father finished with the sketches?"

 "Well, yeah.
-He was just making the painting out of the clay flat, near the Sweede's cabin.
+He was just making the painting out of the clay flat, near the Swede's cabin.
 He was trying to figure the dimensions out, where the trees were in the old people's time, so he could figure out how far apart to put the baskets,"

 "Interesting.
 Doesn't really matter much, does it?"